couple discussing finances

 Individual retirement accounts, or IRAs, provide individuals with a tax-advantaged way to save for retirement without having to create a plan through an employer.

-The tax-advantaged status of your IRA investments means there are certain rules for how and when you can tap into those funds.
-If you’re considering withdrawing from your traditional or Roth IRA to fund a down payment on a house, it’s important to understand these rules as well as the potential drawbacks of using your retirement savings for something other than retirement.
+The tax-advantaged status of your IRA investments means facing certain rules for how and when you can tap into those funds.
+If you’re thinking of withdrawing from your traditional or Roth IRA to fund a down payment on a house, it’s important to understand these rules as well as the potential drawbacks of using your retirement savings for something other than retirement.

-Let’s take a look at the ins and outs of the process of withdrawing from the two types of IRAs for a home purchase and how that could affect your retirement plans.
+Let’s take a look at the ins and outs of withdrawing from the two types of IRAs for a home purchase and how making a withdrawal could affect your retirement plans.

-Traditional IRAs are funded with pretax or tax deductible dollars, meaning that you don’t pay taxes on the income that you put into your IRA.
+Traditional IRAs are funded with pretax or tax-deductible dollars, meaning you don’t pay taxes on the income you put into your IRA.
 When you retire and begin taking money out of the account, you’ll pay regular income tax on your withdrawals (also called distributions).

 Who Is Eligible For A Penalty-Free IRA Withdrawal?